-To secure transparency and ensure fairness, the Board of Directors has established the Nomination and Remuneration Advisory Committee as an advisory body to call on for opinions regarding decisions on candidates for Director and Audit & Supervisory Board Member, Executive Officer appointments, Director, Audit & Supervisory Board Member and Executive Officer dismissals, chief Executive Officer and Executive Officer evaluations, and Director and Executive Officer remuneration.
-The Nomination and Remuneration Advisory Committee is composed of the chairman, the president and all Outside officers (four Outside Directors and three Outside Audit & Supervisory Board Members), and a majority of the committee members are Outside officers and one of the Outside Directors serves as the committee chairperson (Izumi Yamashita as of the submission date of the annual securities report).
+To secure transparency and ensure fairness, the Board of Directors has established the Nomination and Remuneration Advisory Committee as an advisory body to call on for opinions regarding decisions on candidates for Director and Audit & Supervisory Board Member, Executive Officer appointments, Director, Audit & Supervisory Board Member and Executive Officer dismissals, Chief Executive Officer and Executive Officer evaluations, and Director and Executive Officer remuneration.
+The Nomination and Remuneration Advisory Committee is composed of the chairman, the president and all Outside officers (four Outside Directors and three Outside Audit & Supervisory Board Members), and a majority of the committee members are Outside officers and one of the Outside Directors serves as the committee chairperson (Izumi Yamashita as of the most recent business year).